Invisalign® Clear Aligners Columbus

 In the hours following the transition to a new set of aligners, your teeth may feel sore.
 As a result, eating whole apples, almonds, celery, and other crunchy foods may be difficult.
 The good news is that there are lots of delicious foods that are softer in consistency, like oatmeal, pudding, bananas, and vegetable soup.
 Plus, the soreness will subside as your teeth adjust, so you’ll be back to your usual diet in no time!

-What Should I Do if My Invisalign Tray Broke?
+What Should I Do If My Invisalign Tray Broke?

 If you notice a small, hairline crack on one of your aligners, then use them with the utmost care and give us a call if the damage gets worse.
 Of course, if your aligners have split down the middle or have broken into several pieces, then you should contact us ASAP.
 The sooner you do, the sooner we can determine if a replacement set needs to be made or if you can move onto the next pair in the series.